 However, it was Christopher Columbus, the 15th-century explorer who was the first European to discover tobacco and introduce it to Europe.
 By the late 17th century, tobacco had spread across the globe and started emerging as a global industry.

-In 1880 James Bonsack invented the cigarette making machine which truly revolutionised tobacco smoking and made it s global phenomenon.
+In 1880 James Bonsack invented the cigarette-making machine which truly revolutionized tobacco smoking and made it s global phenomenon.
 Tobacco consumption rose across the globe due to the convenience offered by the cigarette and since then there has been no looking back.
 For the next two hundred years, the cigarette continued to hold sway over the way tobacco was consumed across the world.

 The first breakthrough

-In 1967, Herbert Gilbert patented a device that would not burn the tobacco.
-Instead, his “smokeless cigarette” had a mechanism that included a paper which when heated would release vapours that were inhaled to achieve the same effect as tobacco, sans combustion and hence the smoke.
-While this device did not prove to be commercially successful, it did start a race across the world to search such device.
-Henceforth, while the principle of creating vapours remained the same, the mechanism to achieve the desired effect kept on getting improvised.
+In 1967, Herbert Gilbert patented a device that would not burn tobacco.
+Instead, his “smokeless cigarette” had a mechanism that included a paper that when heated would release vapors that were inhaled to achieve the same effect as tobacco, sans combustion and hence the smoke.
+While this device did not prove to be commercially successful, it did start a race across the world to search for such devices.
+Henceforth, while the principle of creating vapors remained the same, the mechanism to achieve the desired effect kept on getting improvised.

 The first e-cigarette

 In 2003, a Chinese pharmacist, Hon Lik, created the first commercially viable e-cigarette.
-This e-cigarette had three components – the atomiser, a battery and a mouthpiece.
+This e-cigarette had three components – the atomizer, a battery, and a mouthpiece.
 It used Propylene Glycol (PG) mixed with Nicotine.
-Inhaling through the mouthpiece would activate the heating element in the atomiser.
-This in turn would create vapours of PG mixed with Nicotine.
+Inhaling through the mouthpiece would activate the heating element in the atomizer.
+This in turn would create vapors of PG mixed with Nicotine.
 This e-cigarette produced smoke and delivered Nicotine, but did not smell like a conventional tobacco cigarette.

 The Next Gen of e-cigarette